Trending Topics

 The full list of Medal of Honor recipients profiled in Season 1 includes Mike Thornton, Henry Johnson, Douglas A. Munro, Alwyn Cashe, Mary Walker, Tibor Rubin, Jay R. Vargas, Robert Bush and John Chapman.

 Gladwell has written several books and is the host of the podcast Revisionist History.
-His next book, Revenge of the Tipping Point, will be released on October 1, 2024.
+His newest book, Revenge of the Tipping Point, was released on October 1, 2024.

 Trending